Playing Audio

 Using Event Bus

-accepts a resource path and an optional boolean indicating whether the song should loop.
+You can post a PlaySongEvent to the game's Event Bus.
+The PlaySongEvent accepts a resource path and an optional boolean indicating whether the song should loop.
 Songs loop by default.

 EventBus.Post(new PlaySongEvent("/Core/Career/Audio/BGM/PsyOp"));